seanorama/masterclass/security-advanced/README.md

 ls -la /etc/security/keytabs/
 ```

-- *From host running NameNode*, run a `klist -kt`  on the service keytab files to see the principal name it is for.
-Sample output below:
+- Run a `klist -kt`  one of the service keytab files to see the principal name it is for.
+Sample output below (*executed on host running Namenode*):
 ```
 $ sudo klist -kt /etc/security/keytabs/nn.service.keytab
 Keytab name: FILE:/etc/security/keytabs/nn.service.keytab